k1patus/Kinetic/readme.md

 # Vilike
 VilikeDev
-//version 1.0 of APM-Inventory for further development
+//branching 1.0 versions of APM-Inventory(2014) and MasterMove (2016) to launch as Vilike whenever ready